zurie/LogicX-Push2/README.md

 * Interactively adjust velocity/aftertouch sensitivity curves
 * Merge MIDI in from a MIDI input and also send it to the main MIDI out
 * Interactively configure MIDI in/out settings
-* Select tracks and show track number information on screen
-* Show track instrument information and sync colors (with preloaded information about what each track is routed to)
-* Mute/unmute 64 tracks displayed in Push2's 64 pads
 * Send MIDI control CC data using the encoders, use synth definition files (much like's) to show show controls and control names in a meaningful way
 * Select track instrument presets by sending program change messages
 * Temporarily disable screen rendering